The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

 However, strict controls must be in place.

-Meanwhile, we can train and teach the required skills to our own people.
+Meanwhile, we can train and teach the required skills to those already here.

-So, it’s an immigration myth that we have to give passports to every foreign worker.
+So, it’s an immigration myth that we must give passports to every foreign worker.

 And we don’t have to give a permanent right of settlement to their children, and their dependents.